OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ro.dalvik.vm.native.bridge=0
 ```

-Setting ro.debuggable to 1 makes all running apps debuggable (i.e., the debugger thread will run in every process), regardless of the value of the android:debuggable attribute in the app's Manifest.
-Setting ro.secure to 0 causes adbd to run as root.
+Setting `ro.debuggable` to "1" makes all running apps debuggable (i.e., the debugger thread will run in every process), regardless of the value of the `android:debuggable` attribute in the app's Manifest.
+Setting `ro.secure` to "0" causes adbd to run as root.
 To modify initrd on any Android device, back up the original boot image with TWRP or dump it with the following command:

 ```shell